 \section{Introduction}

-Generative adversarial networks (GAN)~\cite{goodfellow2014generative} is a machine learning framework to generate realistic fake data.
-GAN learns the probabilistic distribution of the training (real) data using two adversarial networks: the generator that is trained to create realistic fake data from a random seed called the latent vector, and the discriminator that is dedicated to distinguish the reals with fake data.
-GAN has been studied exhaustively in the several past years and currently is an essential tool in a wide variety of applications.
+Generative adversarial network (GAN)~\cite{goodfellow2014generative} is a machine learning framework to generate realistic fake data.
+GAN learns the probabilistic distribution of the training (real) data using two adversarial networks: the generator that is trained to create realistic fake data from a random seed called the latent vector, and the discriminator that is dedicated to distinguish the reals against fake data.
+GAN has been studied extensively in the several past years and currently is an essential tool for a wide variety of applications.

-However, the stability of optimization is a crucial issue of GANs~\cite{Nagarajan17gdGANstable,Mescheder2018which,berard2019closer,kurach2019large,Wang2020LSVGDforGAN}.
-Since it is a two-player game between the generator and discriminator~\cite{berard2019closer}, GAN optimization can fall into a local minima where the discriminator reaches a perfect solution first and the generator cannot be trained anymore.
-This failure of GAN optimization is known as mode collapse that severely decreases the quality of fake data and, in the worst case, forces the generator to output a single data.
-The mode collapse occurs when there is almost no overlap between the distributions of real data and fake data~\cite{arjovsky2017towards}, in particular, in the beginning of training when the discriminator can reject fake data with high confidence~\cite{goodfellow2014generative}.
-Thus GANs require regularization in order to stabilize the optimization process and obtain satisfying fake data.
-Moreover, the regularization methods of GAN are different with those for the feed-forward deep networks, e.g., weight-decay~\cite{krogh1992simple} and the momentum~\cite{sutton1986two}, due to the dynamics of discriminator with generator.
-The explicit regularization of GAN modifies the loss of GAN so as to provide gradients to the generator even with a small overlap of the two distributions using such as Wasserstein metric in GAN loss and the gradient regularization.
-However, the Wasserstein loss is inferior to the original loss in quality of fake data in practice~\cite{Mescheder2018which,kurach2019large} and also the gradient regularization depends on the model that varies during the training~\cite{kurach2018gan}.
+However, the training procedure is prone to numerical unstability in GANs~\cite{Nagarajan17gdGANstable,Mescheder2018which,berard2019closer,kurach2019large,Wang2020LSVGDforGAN}.
+Since it is a two-player game between the generator and discriminator~\cite{berard2019closer}, the optimization can fall into a local minima where the discriminator reaches a perfect solution first and the generator cannot be trained anymore.
+This failure of GAN severely limits the quality of fake data, resulting in the mode collapse.
+The failure of GAN occurs when there is almost no overlap between the real distribution with fake distribution~\cite{arjovsky2017towards}, in particular, in the beginning of training when the discriminator can reject fake data with a high confidence~\cite{goodfellow2014generative}.
+Therefore, GANs require stabilization methods in the optimization process in order to obtain better fake data.